Struct Query

 Expand description

-Enables access to entity identifiers and components from a system, without the need to directly access the world.
-Its iterators and getter methods return query items.
-Each query item is a type containing data relative to an entity.
+Queries enable systems to access entity identifiers and components without requiring direct access to the World.
+Its iterators and getter methods return query items, which are types containing data related to an entity.

 Query is a generic data structure that accepts two type parameters:

-• D (query data).
-The type of data contained in the query item.
+• D (query data): The type of data fetched by the query, which will be returned as the query item.
 Only entities that match the requested data will generate an item.
 Must implement the QueryData trait.

-• F (query filter).
-A set of conditions that determines whether query items should be kept or discarded.
+• F (query filter): An optional set of conditions that determine whether query items should be kept or discarded.
+This defaults to unit, which means no additional filters will be applied.
 Must implement the QueryFilter trait.
-This type parameter is optional.

 §Similar parameters